Where to Find Museums in Vanuatu

 Located right in the entrance hall, the museum shop is a treasure trove with an excellent selection of exclusive gifts, carved souvenirs, locally designed t-shirts, posters and books.
 All proceeds support the museum's ongoing collection development.

-The Vanuatu Cultural Centre is open from 9 am to 4:30 pm Monday to Friday, with a small entry fee.
+The Vanuatu Cultural Centre is open from 9 am to 4:30 pm, Monday to Friday, with Saturday hours from 9 am to 12 pm.

 Rue d'Atrois, Port Vila, Efate.
 Opposite the Parliament House.